RebootJeff/rebootjeff.github.io/source/_posts/2015-06-14-refactoring-towards-functional-programming-in-javascript.markdown

     return getRelevantPhotoFromFlickrAPI(response2);
   }).then(function(response3) {
     return response3;
-    // Note: This is last part of the promise chain is actually unnecessary, but
+    // Note: This last part of the promise chain is actually unnecessary, but
     // newbies tend to include it.
   });
 }